WAN-Solutions/wan24-Core/README.md

 - `ProcessThrottle` for throttling a processing channel
 - `OrderedDictionary<tKey, tValue>` is used for working with indexed key/value pairs
+- `Timeout` will count down and raise an event, if not reset before reaching the timeout

 ## How to get it